 I squinted at him questioningly.
 “Why… what’s your connection to Israel?”
 I ventured.

 He answered that he was Roman Catholic but had always been fascinated with Israel and Judaism, and as the group began moving down the sidewalk, we found ourselves deep in conversation.
 As it turned out, he was a die-hard fan of Israel–certainly an odd bird for a secular, liberal, intellectual European–but had never actually met an Israeli before.
-He had also always wanted to learn about Judaism, but though he’d had Jewish friends, he had never met a religious Jew before.
+He had also always wanted to learn about Judaism, but he had never met a real Jew before.
 And to seal our mutual delight at meeting one another, about fifteen minutes into the conversation, he said, “You know, my last name is considered to be a converso surname.”

 This so-called Christian shall henceforth be known as Josep.
 (This is not his real name.)